Academic Catalog

 Second Major Field

-With consultation and approval from the student’s major adviser, a second major field may be listed on a student's transcript when 50 percent of the second program's additional coursework is completed (e.g., 15 additional credits for programs requiring 30 credits for completion).
+With consultation and approval from the student’s major advisor, a second major field may be listed on a student's transcript when 50 percent of the second program's additional coursework is completed (e.g., 15 additional credits for programs requiring 30 credits for completion).
 A second major field does not lead to an additional degree or additional certification.

 Requirement for Continuous Registration